sahraomar1/submission_reminder_app_Sahraomar1/README.md

 #How to run the script/app:
 You need to clone the repository in your terminal.
 You need to run the creator_environment script.
-It will ask your name, so you type your name in
+It will ask your name, so you type your name in.
-You change to the directory to submission_reminder_$yourName Lastly you run the startup.sh script
+You change the current directory to submission_reminder_$yourName.
+Lastly you run the startup.sh script.